pivotal/docs-platform-automation/docs/reference/task.md

 ### configure-authentication
 Configures Ops Manager with an internal userstore and admin user account.
-See [configure-saml-authentication](#configure-saml-authentication) to configure an external SAML user store.
+See [configure-saml-authentication](#configure-saml-authentication) to configure an external SAML user store, and [configure-ldap-authentication](#configure-ldap-authentication) to configure with LDAP.

 {% code_snippet 'pivotal/platform-automation', 'configure-authentication' %}